IoT-PTv/IoT-PT-v1/CONTRIBUTING.md

 ****************************************************************************************************************************************
 ## Contributors

-[Anant Shrivastava](https://anantshri.info/) -- thank you for your guidelines
+[Anant Shrivastava](https://anantshri.info/) -- thank you for your guidance